pinkman7009/Breaking-Bad-Wiki/README.md

 # Features

-1. Uses React Hooks useEffect to make an API call to a third party API ( https://breakingbadapi.com/ ).
+1. Uses the React Hook useEffect to make an API call to a third party API ( https://breakingbadapi.com/ ).
 2. Fetches data like Name, Image, Occupation, etc and displays them on hover of cards.
 3. Loading spinner added to enhance UX.